tarsius/hl-todo/README.md

 also provide additional features that you might like, but which I don't deem necessary.

-Customizing Tags
+Customizing Keywords
 ================

-You can customize the code tags that are recognized by hl-todo by customizing `hl-todo-keyword-faces` either through the customization menu or by setting the variable directly in your `.emacs` file for
+You can customize the keywords that are recognized by hl-todo by customizing `hl-todo-keyword-faces` either through the customization menu or by setting the variable directly in your init file for
 example:

 ```emacs-lisp